Qarj/WebImblaze/README.md

     * Type `cmd`
     * Right click on `cmd.exe` then select `Run as Administrator`

 2. Change to the folder where you extracted the webinject.pl file too.
-For example, if webinject.pl is in a folder called WebInject, then
+For example, if webinject.pl is in a folder called `C:\git\WebInject`, then
-    * `CD C:\WebInject` then press 'Enter'
+    * `CD C:\git\WebInject` then press 'Enter'

 3. Now type `webinject.pl tests/hello.xml` and hit 'Enter'